Angular File Upload Tutorial with Example

 Sending files to the server usually involves sending an HTTP POST multipart request.
 In a multipart request, the Content-Type header is set to multipart/form-data, and files are delimited by optional boundary parameters.
 The actual file is sent as a binary block of data.

-This is slightly different than a regular REST post requests where the Content-Type header is usually set to application/json.
+This differs slightly from a regular REST post request where the Content-Type header is usually set to application/JSON.

 Import the HttpModule in app.module.ts